kibo-kellytaylor/engineering-meetings-vault/issues/afg-ace-hardware-service-item-fulfillment-for-sth-shipments-20251215.md

-The discussion focused on a high-priority bug affecting AFG Ace Hardware's service item fulfillment for "ship to home" (SGH) shipments.
+The discussion focused on a high-priority bug affecting AFG Ace Hardware's service item fulfillment for "ship to home" (STH) shipments.